SalvaCrea/basic-store-js/README.md

 # basic-store-js
-Little Store Js for NodeJs and The front dev
+Small store Js for NodeJs and front dev

 ## Install